-The Periodic Evaluation of Academic Programs process explicitly examines and assesses student achievement of articulated learning outcomes specific to a given major program.
-The purpose of a review is to use the results of these assessments to identify areas of strength and areas of challenge, to formulate a joint plan of action to enable improvements to student learning, and to allocate resources based on these planned actions.
+The Academic Program Review process explicitly examines and assesses student achievement of articulated learning outcomes specific to a given major in addition to enrollment (recruitment and retention) goals and financial sustainability.
+The purpose of the academic program review is to use the results to identify areas of strength and areas of challenge, to formulate a joint plan of action to enable improvements to student learning, and to allocate or reallocate resources based on these planned actions.
+After implementation, the actions should be assessed again to determine impact and whether or not the action plan will need to be revised before the next program review.